moorepants/application-materials/2019/generic/research-statement.rst

 developed a wireless boot for measuring ground reaction forces for horse trotting in non-laboratory settings that I would like to apply to human walking.
 I also mentored a group of students that developed a robot to tie a shoe, one of the more complex tasks human hands perform.
-Lastly, I have developed a desktop balancing robot that will be used to validate the indirect identification methods for standing balance that I mentioned above.
-Some of my current projects can be viewed on my lab website: http://mechmotum.github.io.
+I have developed a desktop balancing robot that will be used to validate the indirect identification methods for standing balance that I mentioned above.
+The most recent projects are estimating rowing performance metrics from limited, noisy IMU data [Cloud2019v]_ and optimal design of bicycles for improved handling [Moore2019a]_ [Gilboa2019a]_ [Metz2019c]_.
+My current projects can be viewed on my lab website: http://mechmotum.github.io.

 All of my research relies heavily on open source computational data analysis and simulation tools, much of which I have developed and published.
 Most